pascalwhoop/masterthesis/notes/Snippets.md

+## How machines learn in current research

+The majority of machine learning focuses on **factored representations** of knowledge and information.
+This means that one usually handles vectors representing information pieces, made up of several dimensions with either continuous or discrete values.

+A prominant form to learn from examples is called **supervised learning** and it is the process of having a machine learn patterns by providing a (sometimes very large) set of input-output pairs.

+---
+*This post is based on the book "Artificial Intelligence, A Modern Approach" by Stuart Russel and Peter Norvig*

 ## hypothesis

 A hypothesis is a constructed function that attempts to map inputs to correct outputs and must be selected from the hypothesis space.